-FHA loans are insured by the Federal Housing Administration, or FHA.
+FHA loans are insured by the Federal Housing Administration.
 They’re meant for first-time homebuyers or those who haven’t owned property in the last three years.
 An FHA-approved condo is a condominium that is eligible to be purchased with an FHA loan.

-Not all condos offer buyers the chance to finance them with an FHA loan.
-Some condo associations aren’t excited about attracting owners who need a lower down payment to qualify.
-These associations might believe this means those owners are more likely to default.
+Not all condos offer buyers the chance to finance with an FHA loan, though.
+Some condo associations aren’t excited about attracting owners who need a lower down payment to qualify, possibly believing those owners are more likely to default.

 How to find an FHA-approved condo

-Before you find your dream condo, check if it’s FHA-approved.
-You can browse the list of FHA-approved condos on the U.S. Department of Housing and Urban Development’s (HUD) website.
-Here, you can find condos in your area that are FHA-approved.
+Before you buy your dream condo, check whether it’s FHA-approved.
+You can browse the list of FHA-approved condos on the U.S. Department of Housing and Urban Development’s (HUD) website to find options in your area.

-You’ll want to follow similar steps as you would when seeking any kind of home loan, like:
+You’ll want to follow similar steps as you would when seeking any kind of home loan:

-- Getting your credit score as high as you can before getting preapproved
+- Get your credit score as high as you can before getting preapproved

-- Saving for a down payment, even if you can only put down the 3.5 percent minimum
+- Save for a down payment, even if you can only put down the 3.5 percent minimum

-Also, find a real estate agent who is well-versed not only in your future neighborhood, but one that’s familiar with FHA-approved condos.
+Also, look for a real estate agent who is not only well-versed in your future neighborhood, but also in FHA approval guidlines.

-Before you get started buying an FHA-approved condo, make sure you know what condos need in order to qualify:
+Before you apply for an FHA condo loan, make sure you know what condos need in order to qualify:

-- According to HUD, the property or project must be completed, which means if a project is still in the process of being built, it won’t qualify.
+- The property or project must be completed — if it’s still in the process of being built, it won’t qualify, according to HUD.

-- No more than 50 percent of units can be used as rentals or be investor-owned.
-This means you have to buy the unit and actually live in it.
+- No more than 50 percent of the development’s units can be used as rentals or owned by investors.
+Most of the condos should be owner-occupied.

 - No more than 35 percent of the property can be for commercial use.

-There are other restrictions, such as forbidding FHA loans for units in condotels (condos that have many hotel-like amenities and which rent units to vacationers) or for condos in undesirable areas, such as close to a landfill or airport.
+There are other restrictions, too, such as forbidding FHA loans for units in “condotels” (condos that have many hotel-like amenities and rent units to vacationers) or for condos in undesirable areas, such as close to a landfill or airport.

-Condos that are looking to accept buyers borrowing an FHA loan have to go through an approval process and get recertified every three years to remain eligible for FHA loans.
+Condos that are looking to accept FHA financing must go through an approval process and get recertified every three years to remain eligible.
 Under the new rules, individual condo units can be eligible for FHA loans even if the full development isn’t FHA-approved.
-This type of single-unit approval is called spot approval.
+This type of single-unit approval is called “spot approval.”

 The approval process varies depending on the original structure requesting approval.
-For instance, older buildings might have a longer approval process than new projects.
+For instance, older buildings might have a longer approval process than newly completed projects.

 Condo developments looking to get approved need to complete the HUD Review and Approval Process (HRAP) or Direct Endorsement Lender Review and Approval Process (DELRAP) for lenders.
-Once a condo is approved through HRAP or DELRAP, it’ll receive a condo ID used for the project, as well as a submission number.
+Once a condo is approved through HRAP or DELRAP, it receives a condo ID and a submission number.

 Pros and cons of FHA-approved condos

-- Flexible terms for owners – FHA-approved condos offer the same flexibility that traditional homes do: low down payments, more lenient credit requirements, and the government owns the loan rather than a private lender.
+- Flexible terms: Like FHA loans for single-family homes, FHA condo loans offer lower down payments and more lenient credit requirements than conventional loans.
+Plus, the government owns the loan rather than a private lender.

-- Mortgage insurance is required – Mortgage insurance is required for FHA loans since they accept less than 20 percent for a down payment.
-This will increase the cost of your monthly payments.
+- Mortgage insurance: Mortgage insurance is required for FHA loans, since buyers are putting down less than 20 percent for a down payment.
+This increases the cost of an owner’s monthly payments.

-- Recertification is required – For condos, the recertification paperwork can be considerable, even though the recertification process now occurs every three years instead of two.
+- Recertification: For condos, FHA recertification paperwork can be considerable, even though the recertification process now occurs every three years instead of two.

-- Units still limited – “It’s important to know that it’s not open-ended in terms of the amount of FHA financing that can be done in a building,” says Esther Phillips, senior vice president of Key Mortgage Services in Chicago.
-“Only a certain number of condos can be FHA-financed in a non-FHA approved building.”
+- Limited number of units: “The amount of FHA financing that can be done in a building is not open-ended,” says Esther Phillips, senior vice president of Key Mortgage Services in Chicago.
+“Only a certain number of condos can be FHA-financed in a non-FHA-approved building.”